department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Statement of the Case: Capitalize.

-suicide: When posing as a question for the Veteran, phrase as "Are you thinking of hurting yourself or others?"
-Don't use "Are you having thoughts of suicide?"

 substantially gainful employment: Provide a definition or note when using this term.
 - **Like this:** You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
 Odd jobs (marginal employment) don’t count.